-One of the best cities to be in on Thanksgiving, New York City puts on the famous Macy’s Thanksgiving Day Parade.
+New York City is one of the best cities to be in on Thanksgiving, as it puts on the famous Macy’s Thanksgiving Day Parade.
 Beginning at 77th Street on Manhattan’s Upper West Side and ending on 34th Street in Midtown, those who stay at hotels along the route can take advantage of front-row seats to this iconic holiday tradition.
-Enjoy the view from the comfort of your heated room at one of these top hotels near Macy’s Thanksgiving Day Parade in 2018.
+Enjoy the view from the comfort of your heated room at one of these top hotels near Macy’s Thanksgiving Day Parade.

 YOU'RE ALL SET!